Gospel

 Opportunities for group discussion and personal prayer

-- Where or how do you experience God’s glory?
+• Where and how do you experience God’s glory?

-- Offer hospitality in abundance to someone in need this week.
+• Offer abundant hospitality to someone in need this week.

-- Share stories of wonderful meals or banquets that you have experienced?
+• Share stories of wonderful meals or banquets that you have experienced.
 What were the occasions?
 Describe the abundance.
-What effect did it have on those who shared the experience?
+How did it affect those who shared the experience?

 Lord, you provide drink for my thirst